-n October 25, 1965, the American Academy of Actuaries was orga-nized as an unincorporated association to serve the actuarial profession in the United States The corresponding national body in Canada, the Canadian Institute of Actuaries, had been incorporated earlier that same year.
-For many vears, the actuarial profession in North America had consisted of four bodies: the Casualty Actuarial Society, the Conference of Actuaries in Public Practice, the Fraternal Actuarial Association, and the Society of Actuaries In 1964, the members of those four organizations, recognizing the need for a single body to represent actuaries of all specialties, approved formation of an allinclusive organization of qualified U.S. actuaries
+n October 25, 1965, the American Academy of Actuaries was organized as an unincorporated association to serve the actuarial profession in the United States corresponding national body in Canada, the Canadian Institute of Actuaries, had been incorporated earlier that same year For many years, the actuarial profession in North America had consisted of four bodies the Casualty Actuarial Society, the Conference of Actuaries in Public Practice, the Fraternal Actuarial Association, and the Society of Actuaries.
+In 1964, the members of those four organizations, recognizing the need for a single body to represent actuaries of all specialties, approved formation of an allinclusive organization of qualified U.S actuaries

-On April 29, 1966, the Academy was reorganized as a corporation under the Illinois General Not For Profit Corporation Act Henry F Rood, whose presidential address to the Society of Actuaries in 1958 had voiced the first formal proposal for such a national body, was elected president the Academy's responsibility to set and maintain professional standards.
-Each council has broad authority to set its practice area's public policy agenda, specific policy initiatives are carried out by Academy committees that report to the practice councils.
+On April 29, 1966, the Academy was reorganized as a corporation under the Illinois General Not For Profit Corporation Act.
+Henry F Rood, whose presidential address to the Society of Actuaries in 1958 had voiced the first formal proposal for such a national body, was elected president.

 In September 1980, the Fraternal Actuarial Association, one of the four founding organizations, closed its doors.
-Its dissolution indicated that the needs of fraternal actuaries had been increasingly met by other actuarial organizations and that the National Fraternal Congress had increasingly been providing a forum for fraternal actuaries
+Its dissolution indicated that the needs of fraternal actuaries had been increasingly met by other actuarial organizations and that the National Fraternal Congress had increasingly been providing a forum for fraternal actuaries the Academy's responsibility to set and maintain professional standards.
+Each council has broad authority to set its practice area's public policy agenda, specific policy initiatives are carried out by Academy committees that report to the practice councils.